Teens Mental illness

 When teenagers begin to show a decrease in studies performance, socialising with certain groups of friends, delinquent behaviour, and deterioration in family relationship showing lack of consideration and interest with family members.

-Anorexia Nervosa happens when a teenage reject to consume food to keep weight down or wanted to be under weight for normal age growth.
+Anorexia Nervosa happens when a teenage reject to consume food.
+They just want to keep weight down or wanted to be under weight for normal age growth.
 The weight-loss is normally self-imposed which is usually less than 85% of anticipated weight.
 This unhealthy condition takes place mostly in ladies, nonetheless, it can take place in males too.

 Typically, the teenagers will become extremely concern over a slight of weight gain or worrying of getting fat even when they are already under weight and very much undernourished.
 Self-assessment of body weight and body shape by comparing with unrealistic photoshop of celebrities lead them to reduce food intake and starve their body in order to look skinny.